luiscruz/course_sustainableSE/2025/p1_measuring_software/g25_spotify.md

 First, we designed and conducted an experiment with both applications (native and web) open at the same time.
 We switched between the windows and randomly played exactly one song in each test run.
 However, the disadvantage of this type of experiment was that the other window that was open in the background affected the accuracy of the measurement.
 Also, playing a random song for each run has an effect on energy consumption.
 Thus, the data were not really normally distributed.
 The result of this first experiment can be found in the chapter [Results of the initial setup without closing and opening (web)app](#results-of-the-initial-setup-without-closing-and-opening-webapp).

-The aim in designing the revised experiment was to minimise any bias from other applications and to focus only on the application being run.
+The aim in designing the revised experiment was to minimize any bias from other applications and to focus only on the application being run.
 In addition, we still wanted to play more than one song to mimic realistic user behaviour, but we also wanted the data to be normally distributed across the experiment.
 So we had to design the individual runs to be similar, but with a certain degree of randomness built in.

 For the final experiment, we decided to have 30 runs per application.
 The runs themselves are randomly mixed.
 For a single run, we first open the application (i.e. web or native).
 We then wait a few seconds for the application to fully load so that the opening has no effect on the energy measurement.
 We did not want to include the start of the application in this measurement as we only wanted to focus on the use case of playing music.
 Next, the energy measurement is started and four songs are played in random order.
 Each song is played for 20 seconds.
 Including the delays for starting and searching for the songs, a run takes about 2 minutes.
 After the run, the application is closed and we pause for 1 minute.
 So the whole experiment takes about 3 hours.